jim-collier/x9git/README.md

 | `pr create`          | `[title]`     | Push the current branch and open a PR against `dev`/`main` (no title: the last commit subject).
 | `pr ok`              | `<#>`         | Approve and merge a PR.

 There is deliberately no bare `commit` and no bare `pull`.
-Committing without sharing is how work quietly diverges, and pulling without committing is the one thing the rest of the tool never does - `br create`, `br switch`, `br land`, and `pr create` all deal with your work first. `update` is the one command for both, and it pulls *before* it commits so your work lands on top of everyone else's and history stays linear.
+Committing without sharing is how work quietly diverges, and pulling without committing is the one thing the rest of the tool never does.

+`br create`, `br switch`, `br land`, and `pr create` all deal with your work first. `update` is the one command for both, and it pulls *before* it commits so your work lands on top of everyone else's and history stays linear.

 Options: `-m MSG` (commit/merge message, or give it positionally), `-q`/`-y` (assume yes; no prompts), `--public`/`--private` (visibility for `repo create`; private by default), `--no-fetch` (skip the fetch and the pull), `--any-identity` (see below), `-h`, `-v`.